ilchen/options-pricing/README.md

   discount factors.
 * `pricing.options` &mdash; contains classes implementing a Black-Scholes-Merton and Binomial-Tree pricers.

-I created this repository with a view of being able to utilize freely available data from [FRED](https://fred.stlouisfed.org), [Eurostat](https://ec.europa.eu/eurostat/web/main/data/database), and [Yahoo-Finance](https://finance.yahoo.com).
+I created this repository with a view to being able to utilize freely available data from [FRED](https://fred.stlouisfed.org), [Eurostat](https://ec.europa.eu/eurostat/web/main/data/database), and [Yahoo-Finance](https://finance.yahoo.com).
 Since [pandas-datareader](https://pydata.github.io/pandas-datareader/index.html)
 provides an excellent way of tapping into these datasets, I opted for using it.